In Vitro Fertilisation

 ICSI is a common part of IVF, particularly when male fertility issues such as low sperm count, poor sperm motility, or abnormal sperm morphology are evident.
 Additionally, individuals who have experienced poor fertilisation during IVF may opt for ICSI to enhance fertilisation rates.

-Can i freeze sperm?
+Can I freeze sperm?

 We often use frozen sperm during an IVF cycle for various reasons including remote work, concerns about performance or previous cancer treatment.

-How long can you freeze sperm for IVF?
 Typically, it can be safely stored for many years with good success rates.

 Endometriosis